kss-node/kss-node/demo/styleguide.md

 >
 > KSS is a set of guidelines to help you produce an HTML styleguide tied to CSS documentation that is nice to read in plain text, yet structured enough to be automatically extracted and processed by a machine.

-The upshot of this is that KSS can be used for generating CSS documentation pages.
+The upshot of this is that KSS can be used for generating site styleguides or CSS documentation pages.
 This site is generated with the `kss-node` command-line tool used on this [demo project](https://github.com/kss-node/kss-node/tree/master/demo).

-Check out the [project on Github](https://github.com/kss-node/kss-node) for more information, or read on for details on how to document your stylesheets for KSS.
+Check out the [project on Github](https://github.com/kss-node/kss-node) for more information about the code, or read on for details on how to document your stylesheets for KSS.

-# Specification
+# KSS Specification

 The text from here on is mostly taken from the [KSS specification](https://github.com/kneath/kss/blob/master/SPEC.md).